tahelena/portfolio/README.md

-# React-redux course Udemy - Sections 6 to 8
+# Started as React-redux course Udemy - Sections 6 to 8 then became my personal component library

 ## Available Scripts